adhithyasrinivasan/AirqualityDataExtractor/README.md

-A data transforming projet to extract and convert air quality data from government of india database, transform and store into SQL for now.
+A data transforming project to extract and convert air quality data from government of india database, transform and store into SQL for now.

+Dependencies:
+1. Fastapi
+2. Uvicorn